yousifso/Cyclistic_case_study/README.md

         This visualization underscores the difference in riding behavior, suggesting that casual riders may use bikes more for leisure             or longer trips, while members likely use bikes for shorter, more frequent commutes.
      ![Data visualization](https://github.com/yousifso/Cyclistic_case_study/blob/main/average_ride_durations.png)

+### 6. **Act**
+   - **Recommendations**: Propose marketing strategies to convert casual riders into annual members, such as offering trial memberships, promoting benefits for commuters, and using targeted digital marketing campaigns.
+   - **Next Steps**: Test these strategies and refine based on results.

 ## Summary of Analysis

 | **Key Findings**                                    | **Details**                                                                                         |